Houston Neurology & Sleep Diagnostic Center

 Many sleep disorders are rooted in a neurological condition.
 Central sleep apnea, for example, is due to a neurological malfunction.
-At Houston Neurology & Sleep Diagnostic Center in Houston and The Woodlands, Texas, Allen Chu, MD, PhD, diagnoses and treats sleep apnea with customized treatment plans.
+At Houston Neurology & Sleep Diagnostic Center in Houston, Texas, Allen Chu, MD, PhD, diagnoses and treats sleep apnea with customized treatment plans.
 Call or schedule an appointment online today.

 Sleep apnea is a condition in which your breathing is interrupted while you sleep.
 When your breathing stops, you snore and snort, waking up momentarily to return to normal respiration.
 Three common types of sleep apnea can interfere with your sleep:

 Obstructive sleep apnea, the most common type of the disorder, occurs when your throat muscles relax, and the soft tissues in the top of your throat and back of your mouth descend and block your airways.

 Central sleep apnea occurs when there is a problem with the signals from your brain to the muscles that control your breathing.

 Complex sleep apnea occurs when you have both obstructive and central sleep apnea.

 Snoring is one of the most common signs of sleep apnea.
 You might also gasp for air or wake up with a dry mouth or morning headache.
 Other symptoms of sleep apnea include:

 - Daytime sleepiness